Several fitness functions and entanglement gates in quantum kernel generation: Conclusion and discussion

+The potential advantages of using quantum kernel estimation to enhance machine learning applications are still under exploration \cite{Schuld2022}.
+There is no universally superior model in machine learning; the effectiveness of a model often depends on the distribution and nature of the training data.
+In addition to the separability indexes we discussed in this paper, various metrics have been introduced to measure the performance and efficiency of quantum kernels within machine learning applications.
+One such methodology, developed by \cite{huang2021}, centers on the geometric difference of data within feature spaces.
+This metric provides valuable insights into the variations in prediction errors \cite{Di2023}.

-The Pareto fronts generated from several fitness functions for genetic algorithms illustrate the methodology for attaining high accuracy while concurrently minimizing gate costs and other associated properties.
-These Pareto-optimal fronts afford us the opportunity to examine cost-effective trade-off strategies, particularly in scenarios where multiple objectives may be in conflict with each other.
-An exploration of the three-dimensional Pareto-optimal fronts and their projections onto two-dimensional spaces furnishes additional insights into the substantial influence of entanglements on quantum kernel accuracy.
+The Pareto fronts generated from multiple fitness functions for genetic algorithms illustrate the methodology for attaining high accuracy while concurrently minimizing gate costs and other associated properties.
+While we only examine the gate costs associated the maximum accuracy in this paper, it would be interesting to carefully study cost-effective trade-off strategies of different circuit configurations in a future work, particularly in scenarios where multiple objectives may be in conflict with each other.
+Further exploration of high-dimensional Pareto-optimal fronts and their projections will provide additional insights into the substantial influence of entanglements on quantum kernel accuracy.